Enter an arithmetic expression here:

 to have a command-line app with the same functionality and some more (if-else, while-loops, arrays, the support for the assembly language compilers that don't support automatic floating-point-to-IEEE754 conversion...),

-here.
+here (or, if you are willing to risk getting viruses from my computer, you can download the executable files from GitHub here.).
 You can also download a Notepad++ script for syntax-highlighting of that language here.
 Neither do I, nor do the creators of FlatAssembler, nor does 000webhost (a Cyprus-based

 company hosting this website), claim any liability for the damage those programs may do to your computer.